 3. Likelihood to recommend can only be measured with customer feedback

 Once visitors leave your website, you can’t track what they’ll do next.
 The only way to truly know the likelihood that your visitors will recommend you after their visit, or dissuade other people from trying your offerings, is by collecting customer feedback.

 4. It has become a mainstream metric to measure

 Since its introduction, NPS has been adopted by thousands of companies in different industries, and the number keeps growing.
 Simply put, it’s likely that your executives and managers are now expecting to be updated on the company’s NPS on a regular basis.

 5. It provides a springboard to understand what drives your customers to recommend you

-Similar to other key CX metrics like Customer Satisfaction and Task Completion, NPS is a metric that can encompass a visitor's entire website experience, and can be influenced by several factors.
+Similar to other key CX metrics like Overall Satisfaction and Task Completion, NPS is a metric that can encompass a visitor's entire website experience, and can be influenced by several factors.
 By first identifying your Promoters and Detractors, you can then dig deeper into their feedback, or even cross-reference their feedback with web analytics or session replay, to better determine the aspects of their experiences that drove them to become a Promoter or Detractor.

 Criticisms of Net Promoter Score

 Before looking at a use case showing how you can leverage NPS in your organization, it’s important to note that NPS is not without its critics.
 Some of the most widespread criticisms surrounding NPS include:

 1. Its simplicity may be insufficient to gauge something as complex and long-term as customer loyalty